-At registration and onboarding, we verify your identity and we assess the risk that your business activities constitute for Paybyrd, on the basis of which we decide whether or not to make the Payment Services available to you.
+At registration and onboarding, Paybyrd will verify your identity and assess the risk that your business activities constitute for Paybyrd, on the basis of which we decide whether or not to provide Services.
 For this purpose, Paybyrd may share your information, including the Personal Data of your legal representative(s) or ultimate beneficial owner(s), with the Financial Institution, which can make its own assessment with respect to use of the Payment Services.

 We may ask you to make additional information available for these verification activities, including financial statements, invoices, permits or other types of identification or permissions issued by the government.
 Paybyrd’s acceptance of Merchant as user of the Services and the relevant Payment Methods is strictly personal and limited to the use by Merchant of the Services for payment of Merchant’s own products and services.